How to Become a Thought Leader with Video

 Linkedin might not be right for you

 I talk to a lot of B2B companies that think Linkedin is the best place for their videos.
 For some, it might be but if you are a C-level executive, ask yourself when was the last time you were on Linkedin?
 That’s right.
 You were probably looking for a job.
 So, do some research to make sure it is the right place for your video.
 We see B2B companies and B2C companies getting great results from Facebook.
 I know that might be hard to believe but 70% of the world is on Facebook and ad rates for video are very affordable.

 The rise of the experts

-Becoming a thought leader isn’t easy.
+Creating a thought leader video series isn’t easy.
 Those that dare will be greatly rewarded.
 If done right, it will be difficult for your competition to replicate.
 If you are in a space that is already crowded with thought leaders, you still have an opportunity by looking for a unique way to stand out from the crowd of other thought leaders in your industry.

 If you need help with thought leadership videos, you can work us in 4 ways: